Patricia Álvarez

 Patricia Álvarez Nárdiz (born 4 March 1998) is a field hockey player from Spain.

 Personal life

 Patricia Álvarez was born and raised in Santander, Spain.
 She is a student at the Universidad Complutense de Madrid.

 Career

 Under–21

 Patricia Álvarez made her debut for the Spanish U–21 side in 2019 at the EuroHockey Junior Championship in Valencia.
 At the tournament she won a gold medal.

 Las Redsticks

-Álvarez made her senior debut for Las Redsticks in 2021 at the EuroHockey Championships in Amsterdam.
+Álvarez made her senior debut for Las Redsticks in 2021 at the EuroHockey Championships in Amstelveen.

 She was named in the Spain squad for the 2021–22 FIH Pro League.